Medically reviewed by Mary Lucas, RN

 Although there’s no specific smiling depression test, your healthcare provider may ask you to fill in a depression test or self-assessment as part of the diagnostic process.

-If you have clinical depression, your mental health provider may suggest taking part in therapy, using medication, making changes to your lifestyle or combining several forms of mental health treatment.
+If you have clinical depression, your mental health provider may suggest taking part in depression brain scan, therapy, using medication, making changes to your lifestyle or combining several forms of mental health treatment.

 Psychotherapy, or talk therapy, involves talking to a mental health provider and learning how to deal with your thoughts, feelings and emotions.
 One common form of therapy for depression is cognitive behavioral therapy, or CBT.

-We offer a private online therapy service, allowing you to connect with a profesional counselor and take part in therapy from the comfort of your own home.
+We offer online therapy, allowing you to connect with a profesional counselor and take part in therapy from the comfort of your own home.